nuttycream/deeznuts/content/projects/omnichicken.md

 While we are all programmers, and this is by all means a programming computer science course, we all specialize in certain aspects.
-This is why I strongly believe we worked so well together; we complemented each other's skill sets and specializations.
+This is why I strongly believe we worked so well together because we complemented each other's skill sets and specializations.

 - [Shoaib Perouz](https://www.linkedin.com/in/shoaib-perouz-769329a/)
   ([GitHub](https://github.com/sperouz)) - engineer